 Jan Zachry, MBA, RN, MedTreks Kenya Faculty

 Jan Zachry is the vice president, chief operations executive/administrator for Scripps Memorial Hospital Encinitas.
 She is a registered nurse with an MBA and more than 20 years of progressive management responsibility for multiple clinical, diagnostic and ancillary services, including nursing, cardiology, emergency, and radiology for tertiary healthcare systems and community hospitals.
 For the past three years, Jan has joined MedTreks as faculty for MedTreks Kenya working with Village HopeCore International in Kenya.
 She has been instrumental in training the HopeCore staff on topics such as leadership, change management, healthcare delivery, well-child assessments, first aid and care of the newborn.
 Previously, Jan Zachry volunteered her time and expertise in Nepal Health Care project where she consulted on the creation of an intensive care unit for a government hospital located in a densely populated agricultural community outside Kathmandu.
 She trained 45 physicians and nurses in critical care protocols.
-Jan continues to volunteer her time and expertise as MedTreks Kenya faculty, assisting with both hands-on skills training in Kenya and is a crucial part of our educational team.
+Jan continues to volunteer her time and expertise as MedTreks Kenya faculty.

 Jennifer Dengler, PA-C, MedTreks Kenya Faculty